 Homemade hummus will keep, covered in the refrigerator for 5 days.

 Did you know that you can freeze hummus?
 I just recently discovered this and it is life-changing!
 Divide it into whatever size portions you like and press a piece of plastic wrap directly covering the surface.
-Cover and freeze for up to 3 months.
+Cover and freeze for up to 4 months.
 Defrost overnight in the fridge.
 Give it a good stir before serving.

 If you want your hummus to be extra smooth remove the skins from the chickpeas.
 This takes some extra time but it does give the hummus a smoother texture.